 - Exercise frequently, nothing too over the top.
 It’s the regularity that’s key as it helps move food and drink through the system

-- Add probiotics to your diet such as yoghurt, sauerkraut, kefir and/or a high-quality supplement.
+- Add probiotics to your diet such as yoghurt, sauerkraut, kefir.

-Bloating is one of the common symptoms brought about by the hormone fluctuations of perimenopause, but it shouldn’t hang around for a long time.
-If you find it’s causing you undue discomfort or that it’s going on and on and on despite your lifestyle changes go and get checked out by your GP.
+Bloating is one of the common signs brought about by the hormone fluctuations of perimenopause, but it shouldn’t hang around for a long time.
+It could be indicative of a medical condition.
+If you find it’s causing you undue discomfort or that it’s going on and on despite your lifestyle changes go and get checked out by your GP.